pylint-dev/pylint/doc/intro.rst

 necessarily be alarmed if it gives you a hell lot of messages for your project!

 :Quoting Alexandre Fayolle:
-  My usage pattern for Pylint is to generally run ``pylint -e`` quite often to get stupid errors flagged before launching an application (or before committing).
+  My usage pattern for Pylint is to generally run ``pylint -E`` quite often to get stupid errors flagged before launching an application (or before committing).
 I generally run Pylint with all the bells and whistles activated some time before a release, when I want to cleanup the code.